caleblau97/victoria_stats/README.md

 ![plot](./vic_postcodes/conditional.png)

 I then calculate the probabilities of age given income by integrating the area between my age range of interest.
-In the example below age is 30-40 for an income of 900.
+I am interested in the probability that given an income of 900 a week what would the probability a person would be 30-40 years old.

 ![plot](./vic_postcodes/conditional_interval.png)